 Linc Kesler (PhD – University of Toronto) has been with First Nations and Indigenous Studies since 2003 when he came to UBC as the first Chair of the program.
 He designed and taught the initial versions FNIS 310, 320 and 400, and is returning after several years in central administration and time away.

 Sheryl Lightfoot is Anishinaabe, a citizen of the Lake Superior Band of Ojibwe, enrolled at the Keweenaw Bay Indian Community in Baraga, Michigan.
-She is Canada Research Chair in Global Indigenous Rights and Politics.
+She is Canada Research Chair in Global Indigenous Rights & Politics.
+Recently she was appointed the Senior Advisor to the President on Indigenous Affairs in the First Nations House of Learning.
 Specializing in Indigenous politics, especially on the global level, Sheryl holds a joint position with the Department of Political Science.

 Dory Nason joined the First Nations and Indigenous Studies Program in August 2008.
 Dory comes by way of the University of California’s Ethnic Studies Department at Berkeley.
 Specializing in Indigenous feminism and literature, Dory holds a joint position with the Institute for Gender, Race, Sexuality and Social Justice.

 Alice Te Punga Somerville is from the University of Waikato, and has taught in Australia, Hawai’i and New Zealand.
 Her research and teaching engage texts to de-centre colonialism by centering Indigenous expansiveness.
 In thinking about the writing of her own community, she has developed a dual interest and expertise in Indigenous and Pacific studies.